jakegodsall/flashcard-generator-core/README.md

 The choice of languages and the specific features that can be configured are heavily dependent on the capabilities of the underlying language model that the application uses.
 The language model's ability to accurately generate content in different languages and handle linguistic nuances like stress, gender, and tense is a key factor in determining how well the application can support each language.

+## Gitflow Workflow Integration

+The repository follows the Gitflow branching model and uses three GitHub Actions workflows for automation:

+1. **Test Workflow**:
+   - Reusable workflow located in `.github/workflows/test.yml`.
+   - Runs tests on the project using a Docker container.

+2. **Push-Develop Workflow**:
+   - Triggered on pushes to the `develop` branch.
+   - Calls the reusable `test.yml` workflow to ensure all tests pass before further development.

+3. **Push-Main Workflow**:
+   - Triggered on pushes to the `main` branch.
+   - Calls the reusable `test.yml` workflow to validate the code.
+   - After tests pass, deploys the project to Maven Central.

+### Workflow Directory

+- `.github/workflows/test.yml`: Contains the reusable test workflow.
+- `.github/workflows/push-develop.yml`: Calls the `test.yml` workflow for the `develop` branch.
+- `.github/workflows/push-main.yml`: Calls the `test.yml` workflow for the `main` branch and handles deployment.

 ## Future Plans
 As the Flashcard Generator Core continues to evolve, several exciting enhancements and new features are planned to improve its functionality and expand its capabilities.